4 Easy DIY Garden Soil Tests to Do Now

 Acidic-Loving Plants

-Some plants require an acidic soil balance of 6.5 or higher.
-I found out this the hard way when I tried growing blueberries and hydrangeas!
+Some plants need a more acidic soil balance—around 6.5 or higher—to thrive.
+I learned this the hard way with blueberries and hydrangeas!

 Plants That Thrive in Acidic Soil